Home

 Extending the Meaningful Uses of Everyday Technology Products

-I team up with Prof. Robin Canniford (KEDGE Business School), Dr. Marcus Phipps (The University of Melbourne), and A/Prof. Amber Epp (University of Madison-Wisconsin) in this project to investigate how consumers go about extending the uses and lifespans of their technologies.
+I team up with Prof. Robin Canniford (University of Bath), A/Prof. Marcus Phipps (The University of Melbourne), and A/Prof. Amber Epp (University of Madison-Wisconsin) in this project to investigate how consumers go about extending the uses and lifespans of their technologies.
 We take the perspective that understanding how tech-products can fall into meaningful uses for longer periods of time is key to issues pertaining to product upgrades and replacements, consumer repair and maintenance activities, and more sustainable consumption outcomes.

 Artificial Intelligence (AI) in the Consumer Imaginary